indreshp135/CSE-227-OPENMCP/README.md

     mcp.run(transport="http", port=9000)
 ```

-When a user calls the `get_user_profile` tool, the `MacaroonMiddleware` will intercept the result.
-Based on the `policies.yaml` configuration, it will call the `enforce_user_profile_policy` function, which will redact the `email` field before returning the result to the user.
+When a user calls a tool, the `MacaroonMiddleware` will intercept the call and enforce the policies defined in your `policies.yaml` file using the built-in enforcers.
+For example, if you have a policy to redact the `email` field, the middleware will do so before returning the result to the user.

 ## License